-Author(s): Full reference in the format of your subject/assignment Published date (online or in- print): Subject Main point(s): Additional areas covered: Why do I agree/disagree?
+Title: Author(s): Full reference in the format of your subject/assignment Date read/accessed: Published date (online or in- print): Subject: How is this related to my course/topic //ecture/assignment?
+Main point(s): Additional areas covered: My opinion: agree/ disagree/unsure?
+Why do I agree/disagree?
 Why I am unsure?
 Do any other author(s)/pieces of work have the same opinion as me?
+Who does the author work for?
+Who funded this work?
 Are there any holes within this article/work/method?
+What is the one point I remember from reading this?
+Who are their affiliations?
+Do they have an agenda/ are they biased?
+Is this a trusted source?
 How does this affect the results/argument/conclusions?
-What is the one point I remember from reading this?
 What other questions has this reading stimulated?
-Published date (online or in- print): Main point(s): Why do I agree/disagree?
-Why I am unsure?
-Are there any holes within this article/world/method?
-How does this affect the oducing Work